-Standards for the conduct and reporting of new Cochrane Intervention Reviews, reporting of protocols and the planning, conduct and reporting of updates
+Standards for the conduct of new Cochrane Intervention Reviews, and the planning and conduct of updates

-Julian Higgins1, Toby Lasserson2, Jackie Chandler3, David Tovey4, James Thomas5, Ella Flemyng2, Rachel Churchill6
+Julian Higgins1, Toby Lasserson2, James Thomas3, Ella Flemyng2, Rachel Churchill4

 1 Professor of Evidence Synthesis, University of Bristol, Bristol, UK

-2 Cochrane Editorial and Methods Department, Cochrane, London, UK
+2 Evidence Production and Methods Directorate, Cochrane, London, UK

-5Professor of Social Research and Policy, University College London, London, UK
+3Professor of Social Research and Policy, EPPI Centre, UCL Social Research Institute, University College London, London, UK

 This online version will be kept up to date.
 A PDF of each section can be generated.
 All substantive changes will be noted here.

-- If available, MECIR Standards link to the most up-to-date version of the Handbook chapters.
+- MECIR Standards link to the most up-to-date version of the Handbook chapters.

 - Where links to external resources are included Cochrane Interactive Learning is referred to as 'CIL'.

-- We welcome your feedback on MECIR, or if you have any general queries related to the MECIR Standards, please contact Cochrane Methods.
+- We welcome your feedback on MECIR, or if you have any general queries related to the MECIR Standards, please contact email@example.com.